simul/Teleport/docs/reference/video_vulkan_android_import_and_ycbcr.rst

 YCbCr Colour Space
 ------------------

-YCbCr is favoured over RGB for video broadcssting and streaming as the format implicitly compresses the video data, saving on bandwidth.
+YCbCr is favoured over RGB for video broadcasting and streaming as the format implicitly compresses the video data, saving on bandwidth.
 YCbCr is based on the YUV standard for broadcast television, wherein the video signal is split into a luma (Y) and two chroma (Cb/Cr) components.
 It is vital to remember that the chroma components are defined to be the difference between the original colour and the luma signal, and therefore the chroma components are signed values ranging from -0.5 to 0.5, whereas the luma component ranges from 0.0 to 1.0, in a signed normalised co-ordinate space.

 .. image:: /images/reference/YCbCr.GIF
   :width: 800